smandekar1/blog/_posts/2018-11-18-Quantopian-platform.markdown

 **Strategy**

-1.  *Security Selection.* The trading model creates a pipeline of equities based on fundamental factors such as market capitilization.
+1.  *Security Selection.* The trading model creates a pipeline of equities based on fundamental factors such as market capitalization.
 Securities must have market capitalizations that are less than $1 billion and greater than $500 million.
 The pipeline also screens for securities that are actually tradeable to investors.

 2.  *Portfolio Leverage.* The model uses up to 30% leverage.
 If the maximum portfolio leverage is reached, the model does not make additional purchases.